haiquangtran/Exam-Notes/README.md

 ## To serialize and deserialize binary data you need to:
 - Use GET method and set responseType to blob and pass it to URL.createObjectURL() method
 - use POST method for submitting binary data to server and set responseType to blob

+## NuGet
+- Open source package management system for .NET platform
+- Simplifies the addition of third-party libraries into your code.